NullCGT/NullCGT/README.md

 - 😄 Pronouns: She/Her/Hers!
 - ⚡ Opinions expressed here are my own, and do not reflect the views of any company or organization that I am employed by or have been previously employed by.
 Additionally, all public repositories found below are not managed or the property of any company or organization, current or previous.

+### Reference
+- 🖌 [Dotfiles](https://github.com/NullCGT/Dotfiles): A repository for my personal dotfiles.
+Useful if you want to make your desktop look like mine.

 ### Hobbyist Projects
-- [Mutagen](https://github.com/NullCGT/2017-FTGAIC-Submission-Mutagen): My entry in the 2017 Fighting Game AI Competition.
+- 🧪 [Mutagen](https://github.com/NullCGT/2017-FTGAIC-Submission-Mutagen): My entry in the 2017 Fighting Game AI Competition.
 Placed 4th overall.
-- [SpliceHack](https://github.com/NullCGT/SpliceHack): A fork of NetHack.
+- 🛡 [SpliceHack](https://github.com/NullCGT/SpliceHack): A fork of NetHack.
 Actively developed, with an active playerbase.